 Skoolie insurance is a necessary and required expense of owning and traveling in a converted school bus.

 So you want a skoolie eh?
 You want to live and travel full time in a skoolie.
+Before you put rubber to road, be sure you have adequate skoolie insurance.
 Doing so without the proper and adequate skoolie insurance coverage is not only illegal in most states, but it is illogical and irresponsible.

 Obtaining skoolie insurance is as easy as visiting your local insurance agent or picking up the phone and calling your local insurance agent.

 We all have to face things that stress us out sometimes.
-For some, getting insurance for their skoolie is one of them.
+For some, getting skoolie insurance is one of them.

 We hope, by reading this today, we have made it a little less intimidating and stressful for you.